Skip to content

 Noël Wessels wants you to think everything’s going to be okay — that the storm has passed, the survivors are carefree and strong, and that, should trouble rear its ugly head again, there’s a good chance of escape.
 Turns out, the kind locals are killers.
-And, surprise surprise, the lovable protagonist is secretly mad, and growing madder.
+And, surprise surprise, the loveable protagonist is secretly mad, and growing madder.
 What could have been so perfect, so hopeful or so noble is now utterly screwed up, and we never saw it coming.
 This is how DJ Hidden wanted it.

 It doesn’t feel like two years have passed since the Dutch d’n’b producer’s directorial debut The Later After (Ad Noiseam, 2007), because 2009’s sequel, The Words Below, appears to have picked up the narrative exactly where the former left off.
-The world is still vastly in disrepair, but the dust has settled some, and from it emerges a new, more powerful threat.
+The world is still vastly in disrepair, but the dust has settled somewhat, and from it emerges a new, more powerful threat.
 A hunter-turned-scavenger, Wessels picks through the rubble of his own devastation with an even craftier, time-tested set of breakbeats, basslines and breakdowns.
-His drum’n’bass DNA has mutated to the point where it can not only withstand the new wilderness, but match its hostility blow for blow.
+His drum’n’bass DNA has mutated to the point where it can not only withstand the new wilderness but match its hostility blow for blow.

 It’s a minute-thirty into “Broken Seconds“, and I’m being chased down.
 I didn’t get a good look at it, but it’s big and it’s fast.
 I’d take refuge in an abandoned building if it weren’t for the fact that the buildings here aren’t completely abandoned.
 It wasn’t enough that I was on my guard.
 Planned a strategy.
 It got the better of me anyway, and now I’ve dug myself a dank little trench here in the dark.
 I’m as still as the grave, but I’m sure my scent will give me away.
 Dear God, I can feel its breath on the back of my neck.
 This is it.